manoelvitorsilvasantos/Eyes-V/README.md

 # instance that you will to create.
 db = DatabaseConnect(
   "image_db", # Database name
-  "root", # User to database
+  "ifba", # User to database
-  "root", # Password to database
+  "ifba6514", # Password to database
   "localhost", # host name or IP
   "3306" # port number, by default mysql to use the port 3306 )